castorini/anserini/docs/end2end-TrecQA-eval.md

 -input (required)
 ```

-Path of a TrecQA file
+Path of the TrecQA test file.
+It can be downloaded from [here](http://cs.jhu.edu/~xuchen/packages/jacana-qa-naacl2013-data-results.tar.bz2)

 ```
 -index (required)